sjdevs/admin-dash/README.md

-# admin-dash
+# Admin Dashboard
-A simple admin dashboard project
+A simple admin dashboard project made for a tutorial.